azappella/redux-ws/README.md

 ## README

 This is an example app using React+Redux+Webpack+Websockets.
 Using redux middleware to initiate the websocket connection.
+Node.js backend.

 ### Client